 - are aged over 65

-Having a first-degree relative, such as a parent, brother or sister, with a history of a brain aneurysm means you're more likely to develop one than someone with no family history of the condition.
+Having a first-degree relative, such as a parent, brother or sister, with a history of a brain aneurysm may make you more likely to develop one than someone with no family history of the condition.
+But this is very rare.

 Your risk of developing a brain aneurysm increases as you get older, with most cases diagnosed in people over the age of 40.